-- Consistency between the Layouts/Maps, Engineer's estimate and Proposed Scope - o The layouts should clearly show all of the proposed scope (the scale should be appropriate) - The evaluator should easily be able to determine if improvements are on one or both sides of the roadway or at all corners of an intersection such as for bulb outs. - Are the right-of-way lines shown?
+- Consistency between the Layouts/Maps, Engineer's Estimate, and proposed scope - The layouts should clearly show all of the proposed scope (the scale should be appropriate) - The evaluator should easily be able to determine if improvements are on one or both sides of the roadway or at all corners of an intersection, e.g., bulb-outs. - Are the right-of-way lines shown?
 Especially if the improvements are outside of the existing facilities.
-Are existing power poles and other utilities shown? - Was a cross section included showing the existing facilities and how the improvements will meet the existing facility? - Does the supplied cross section resemble the location?
-Or if existing facility widths differ, are there cross sections for them? - For Combo Projects (Projects with Infrastructure (IF) and Non-Infrastructure (NI)), evaluators will also consider the Exhibit 22-R for a complete, clear, and detailed scope. - Compliance with the Engineer's Checklist - Were items checked as completed that are not shown in the documents? - New traffic signals require a traffic warrant showing that the signal is needed.
-Is/are the warrants attached? - For Combo Projects, evaluators will also consider the Exhibit 22-R for compliance with Non-Infrastructure Guidance. - Complete project schedule - Does the schedule allow adequate time to complete each phase, including: - Environmental studies, if needed? - Acquisitions and Utility relocations, if needed? - For Combo Projects, evaluators will also consider how the NI phase coordinates with IF phases and if it is a school program, coordination with school schedules.
+Are existing power poles and other utilities shown? - Was a cross-section included showing the existing facilities and how the improvements will meet the existing facility? - Does the supplied cross-section resemble the location?
+Or if existing facility widths differ, are there cross-sections for them? - For Combo Projects (Projects with Infrastructure (IF) and Non-Infrastructure (NI)), evaluators will evaluate the Exhibit 25-R for: - A complete, clear, and detailed scope; - How well it reflects the applicant's responses throughout the application; and - How well the overall scope meets the purpose and goals of the ATP. - Compliance with the Engineer's Checklist - o Were items checked as completed that are not shown in the documents? - New traffic signals require a traffic warrant showing that the signal is needed.
+Is/are the warrants attached? - For Combo Projects, evaluators will also consider the Exhibit 25-R for compliance with Non-Infrastructure Guidance. - Complete project schedule - Does the schedule allow adequate time to complete each phase, including: - Environmental studies, if needed? - Acquisitions and Utility relocations, if needed? - For Combo Projects, evaluators will also consider how the NI phase coordinates with IF phases and, if it is a school program, coordination with school schedules.